urbit/docs/tutorials/hoon/graph.md

 ## Pokes

-Graph store can be poked with a `graph-update` which can:
+Graph Store can be poked with a `graph-update`, which can:
  - add and remove a graph

  `[%add-graph =resource =graph mark=(unit mark)]`